If you’re new to real estate, or preparing to make an offer on your first home, you might be wondering what mortgage is best for a novice home buyer.

 I don’t know of one bank or lender that specializes in financing for first-time home buyers, though there are companies that only cater to home buyers, such as Tomo.

-And with mortgage rates higher, many lenders are pivoting to be home buying specialists, so to speak.
+And with mortgage rates significantly higher today, most lenders are pivoting to be home buying specialists anyway.

 Look out for special offers and incentives as the mortgage market becomes largely purchase-driven.